deeplearning4j/deeplearning4j/java-ai.md

 ### SMILE

 [SMILE](https://github.com/haifengl/smile) stands for Statistical and Machine Intelligence Learning Engine.
-SMILE was create by Haifeng Lee of ADP, and provides fast, scalable machine learning for Java.
+SMILE was create by Haifeng Lee, and provides fast, scalable machine learning for Java.

 ### SINGA